tundish/turberfield-dialogue/turberfield/dialogue/sequences/cloak/foyer.rst

 [NARRATOR]_

-    The room is completely empty now.
+    The room has been stripped of all it once contained.

 Checking your person
 --------------------